MicrosoftDocs/azure-stack-docs.es-ES/azure-stack/operator/azure-stack-enable-multitenancy.md

      -Verbose
     ```

-2. Como administrador de servicios de Azure Stack Hub (usted en este escenario), ejecute *Unregister-AzSGuestDirectoryTenant*.
+2. Como administrador de servicios de Azure Stack Hub (usted en este caso), ejecute *Unregister-AzSGuestDirectoryTenant*.

     ``` PowerShell
     ## The following Azure Resource Manager endpoint is for the ASDK.
 If you're in a multinode environment, contact your operator or service provider to get the endpoint.